 “This took an amount of effort to get right as there is no consistency in the invoices and where data is displayed.
 But now that the system is finely tuned, it means that the majority of invoices are skipping the first handling by the Accounts team and going straight to the Care Manager for approval.”

-This data is then used to link the care system record with the AP record, and this means that the opportunity to miss revenue is removed, closing the gap.
+This data is then used to link the AP record with both Sage X3 and the care system record, and this means that the opportunity to miss revenue is removed, closing the gap.

 “Implementing AP automation with Redmap will mean that 75% of the invoices, about 37,500 of our 50,000 a month, will go straight through to be processed without finance needing to do a thing.
 That’s an enormous efficiency gain,” said Stuart.